What is LOVE?

-There are many ransomware-type viruses that are very similar to LOVE.
-For example, MegaLocker, Langolier, Etols and a bunch of others.
-Most programs of this type share the same two main purposes - to encrypt victim's files and keep them locked unless a ransom is paid.
-Main differences usually are the cost of decryption and the cryptography algorithm that is used to encrypt files.
+There are many ransomware-type viruses that are very similar to LOVE including, for example, MegaLocker, Langolier, and Etols.
+Most programs of this type encrypt files and keep them locked unless a ransom is paid.
+Main differences are usually cost of decryption and cryptography algorithm used to encrypt files.

 How did ransomware infect my computer?

 |Ransomware, Crypto Virus, Files locker.

 |Encrypted Files Extension

 |Pop-up window, FILES ENCRYPTED.txt text file.

 |Cyber Criminal Contact

 |Avast (Win32:Trojan-gen), BitDefender (Gen:Variant.Ransom.Troldesh.177), ESET-NOD32 (a variant of Win32/Packed.Themida.BHF), Kaspersky (Trojan-Ransom.Win32.Crusis.dhh), Full List Of Detections (VirusTotal)

-|Cannot open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
-A ransom demanding message is displayed on your desktop.
-Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.
+|Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
+A ransom demand message is displayed on your desktop.
+Cyber criminals demand payment of a ransom (usually in Bitcoins) to unlock your files.

 |Infected email attachments (macros), torrent websites, malicious ads.

 |All files are encrypted and cannot be opened without paying a ransom.
-Additional password stealing trojans and malware infections can be installed together with a ransomware infection.
+Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.

 How to protect yourself from ransomware infections?

-The same applies to software 'cracking' tools, software should be activated properly.
-Besides, usage of programs of this type is a cyber crime.
-It is also important to have a credible anti-virus or anti-spyware software installed and enabled.
-If your computer is already infected with LOVE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+The same applies to software 'cracking' tools - software should be activated properly.
+Besides, using programs of this type is a cyber crime.
+Have reputable anti-virus or anti-spyware software installed and enabled.
+If your computer is already infected with LOVE, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this ransomware.

-Text presented in LOVE ransomware's pop-up window:
+Text presented in LOVE ransomware pop-up window:

 All your files have been encrypted!